YingFengTingYu/PVRTexLib.NET/README.md

 # PVRTexLib.NET
+## Introduction
-PVRTexLib.NET is a wrapper for PVRTexLib.
+PVRTexLib.NET is a wrapper for PVRTexLib supporting .NET Standard 2.0 and upper.
 It contains all the API from PVRTexLib.
 The documents can be found through installing PVRTexTool.
 PVRTexLib.NET is licensed under the MIT license.
-Quick Start
+## Quick Start
----
 Create PVRTexture instance to handle your textures.

 ```csharp